Pre-Owned Gulfstream G650 & G650ER Market Overview (2024-2026) | Safe Fly Aviation

 3. New Aircraft Introduction Did Not Automatically Depress G650ER Values

 While next-generation aircraft introductions can influence pre-owned pricing, the relationship is rarely linear.
-In the ultra-long-range segment, factors including delivery lead times, position availability, total acquisition costs (encompassing specification, taxes, and financing), and immediate availability requirements sustain pre-owned demand—especially for buyers requiring rapid deployment.
+Delivery lead times, position availability, total acquisition costs, and immediate availability requirements sustain pre-owned demand—especially for buyers requiring rapid deployment.

-Safe Fly Aviation Perspective: Buyer behavior has evolved from "buy fast" to "buy right"—meaning aircraft condition, documentation quality, program coverage, and maintenance planning have become central to transaction negotiations, not afterthoughts.
+Safe Fly Aviation Perspective: Buyer behavior has evolved from "buy fast" to "buy right"—meaning aircraft condition, documentation quality, program coverage, and maintenance planning have become central to transaction negotiations.

 Supply & Inventory Analysis